R-27 (ballistic missile): Technical details

 The missile's body is an all-welded construction made of hard-worked AMg6 (АМг6) aluminium-magnesium-alloy panels, which underwent a two-step process of deep industrial etching and mechanical milling, reducing the plate thickness to one-fifth and one-ninth of the thickness of the original plate.

-The outer surface of the missile was covered with an protective heat- and moisture-resistant Asbestos-based coating.
+The outer surface of the missile was covered with a protective heat- and moisture-resistant Asbestos-based coating.

 In order to fit the R-27 into the corresponding launch tube, the missile was built without fins, but instead has several rows of rubber shock absorbers to keep the missile's skin from scratching along the side of the launch tube when fired.

 The missile's tip featured a single, 650-kg detachable warhead with a yield of 1 MT.

 A high-explosive linear-shaped charge was used to separate the warhead from the missile.

 Directly beneath the warhead, the instrumentation necessary for guidance of the missile was housed inside of a hemispherical compartment formed by the upper bulkhead of the oxidiser tank.
 This design decision allowed the easy removal of the guidance system from the missile for maintenance and removed the need for a service hatch.

 To maximize the volume of propellant available inside the missile, the upper oxidiser tank and the lower fuel tank shared one common bulkhead instead of one bulkhead each as it was absolutely necessary to use every bit of volume available to be able to fit the missile into a submarine.